 • Show thanks!

-• Keep in touch – let you recommender know the status of your application
+• Keep in touch – let you recommender know the status of your application (including if you have reconsidered and decided not to apply)

 Some of these items can also be provided electronically rather than on paper; it's best to ask what your recommender prefers.